modelica/newsletter/_2020-01/SystemModeler12.md

 [CollegeBiology](https://www.wolfram.com/system-modeler/libraries/college-biology/): Developed in collaboration with [Linköping university](https://liu.se/) contains interactive biology labs related to PCR, electrophoresis and autosomal recessive disease.

 The labs are developed using Mathematica notebooks with Modelica models running in the background.
-For more information please read the [this blog](https://blog.wolfram.com/2019/10/08/powering-engineering-education-with-wolfram-virtual-labs/).
+For more information please read [this blog](https://blog.wolfram.com/2019/10/08/powering-engineering-education-with-wolfram-virtual-labs/).

 [Click here](https://www.wolfram.com/system-modeler/what-is-new/) to read the latest System Modeler news.